joergen-vs/addmlpack/index.md

 - generate: generate addml- or excel-file from template
 - convert: transforms addml to and from excel
 - appendProcesses: Append a given or standard set of processes to file
+- appendMetsInfo: Append agents from at DIAS-METS-file to file
 - help: shows documentation of and lists all implemented processes

 All processes will show documentation with keyword -h or --help.